The Doris Day Show: Season 3 (1970–1971)

 Doris tires of the commute between her work and the ranch and relocates herself, the boys, and the dog to San Francisco, where they rent an apartment above an Italian restaurant owned and operated by married couple Louie and Angie Pallucci (Bernie Kopell and Kaye Ballard).
 At first Louie is angry with Angie for renting the apartment to a widow with children and a large pet, but he eventually cherishes their new tenants after Billy and Toby praise his pizza.
-Angie also becomes one of Doris's best friends.
+Angie also becomes one of Doris' best friends.
 Doris begins writing articles for the magazine under the auspices of Mr. Harvey, the assistant editor, but is still mainly a secretary.
 All of the regular characters from the previous season remain, with the exception of Pyle's Buck, who appears in only two episodes; no episodes from Season 3 onward take place on his ranch.
 (Pyle, however, remains on the show's staff behind the scenes, serving as a frequent episode director.)
 Hampton's character LeRoy appears in only one episode; he now lives in Montana and travels the rodeo circuit to raise the money to buy his own ranch.
 In this season Doris' nemesis, Willard Jarvis (Billy De Wolfe), moves in next door, causing trouble for her and her family in a few episodes.
 Lord Nelson again is not included in the opening credits cast list, but appears uncredited in a handful of episodes this season.